-Should any portion of this policy be unclear to you, please ask your immediate supervisor.
+Should any portion of this policy be unclear to you, it is your responsibility to ask your immediate supervisor for clarification.

-Effective: August 11, 2011
+Effective: October 28, 2019

 EQUAL EMPLOYMENT OPPORTUNITY (EEO) POLICY

 It is the policy of the Town to provide equal opportunity to all applicants for employment, and to administer hiring, conditions and privileges of employment, compensation, training, promotions, transfer, and discipline without discrimination because of race, color, religion, gender, disability, age, national origin or any other status protected by law.
 Any employee who believes that he/she has been discriminated against in violation of this policy should report the matter to their supervisor, the Town Administrator or Mayor.